How to Set Up and Manage Multiple Budgets in a Project

 3. Click Add new budget field or Add a new section.

-2. Under the Financials tab, select the Multi Budget option.’
+2. Under the Financials tab, select the Multi Budget option.

 4. Enter the Budget name, Status, Billing method, Start date, and End date.

-7. By default, the first budget created is set as the default.
-This can be changed by clicking the three dots (⋮) next to a budget and selecting the Set as default budget option.
+TipBy default, the first budget created is set as the default.
+To change this, click the three-dot menu next to a budget and select Set as default budget.

 1. Open the project.